-The success of KL Sentral CBD Its very close proximity to the Kwasa prompted MRCB's expansion into Sentral and Kwasa Damansara stations the northern region of the Peninsula. along the MRT Line 1 (Sungai Bulohculminating in the concept of Penang Kajang) makes Kwasa Damansara a prime location for integrated development projects.
+Its very close proximity to the Kwasa Sentral and Kwasa Damansara stations along the MRT Line 1 (Sungai Buloh-Kajang) makes Kwasa Damansara a prime location for integrated development projects.

-Situated in Butterworth, it is conceptualised as a mixed development MRCB has been entrusted with establishing Kwasa Damansara City around an integrated multimodal transport hub encompassing the Centre, one of the largest and most Keretapi Tanah Melayu Berhad's exciting developments in Selangor.
-(KTMBs) rail network, the Penang It will be the main city centre for the ferry service, intercity buses, and taxis.
-Kwasa Damansara township.
-The Penang Sentral will be an economic project aims to provide a high-quality catalyst for the Northern Region working and living environment.
-Other (Penang, Kedah, Perlis, and Perak). aspects like a sizeable park, jogging-The activation of this transportation friendly paths that run around the hub, which emphasises safety, entire project, and recreational areas security and convenience for all users, will further enhance this, ensuring it will be a liveable commercial development. enhances comfort and efficiency for commuters and tourists alike.
-It also offers a centralised ticketing system
+MRCB has been entrusted with establishing Kwasa Damansara City Centre, one of the largest and most exciting developments in Selangor.
+It will be the main city centre for the Kwasa Damansara township.
+The project aims to provide a high-quality working and living environment.
+Other aspects like a sizeable park, jogging-friendly paths that run around the entire project, and recreational areas will further enhance this, ensuring it will be a liveable commercial development.

-THE SYMPHONY CENTRE.
-NEW ZEALAND
+THE SYMPHONY CENTRE, NEW ZEALAND